 Feed 100% of the new raw food.

-If your dog experiences any digestive issues, you can extend the transition over a longer period of time.
+If your dog experiences any digestive issues from a raw diet, you can extend the transition over a longer period of time.